-An options appraisal has been undertaken as below, with the preferred option being 4:
+An options appraisal below, with the preferred option being 4:

-- Option 1 Do nothing - Option 2 Continue the programme but opt to purchase sessional nursing support from recommended agencies. - Option 3 Train school based staff to attend the short breaks without the support of a Nurse.

-Option 4 Commission a service:

-Recruit a Band 5 Nurse to share between the schools that are willing to offer short breaks support with a team of school staff who have enhanced medical training.

-To be provided by the Community Children's Nursing Team via an SLA which would provide assurance that the post holder would receive suitable clinical supervision as well provide sick leave cover.

-£30k of funding requested - available within the SEND budget.
+T Option 1 Do nothing If we choose to discontinue the programme the CCG would not be complying with legislation and would be open to discriminatory practices under the Equality Act.
+Option 2 Continue the programme but opt to purchase sessional nursing support from recommended agencies.
+If an incident occurred, this could put the programme at risk for all pupils under the Local Authorities Educational Visits Policy.
+Option 3 Train school based staff to attend the short breaks without the support of a Nurse.
+This option provides a significant risk to the pupils as they will not have a specialist health professional with the expertise and skills to monitor the changing needs of this vulnerable group.
+Option 4 Recruit a Band 5 Nurse to share between the schools that are willing to offer short breaks support with a team of school staff who have enhanced medical training.
+To be provided by the Community Children's Nursing Team via an SLA which would provide assurance that the post holder would receive suitable clinical supervision as well provide sick leave cover. £30k of funding requested - available within the SEND budget.
 This option allows the schools to comply with legislation and offer a risk reduction strategy for pupils and professionals.
 The Nurse would have extensive background knowledge of pupils' health needs and their preventative care procedures.
 Enables care plans to be kept up to date and reflective of effective practice.
 Enables more effective training of school staff.

-RESOLVED:

-The Committee welcomed the report and agreed to support the preferred option being developed into a Service Specification with input from Manjeet Garcha, to be presented to the Committee in June, which considers and addresses:
+The Committee welcomed the report and agreed to support the preferred option being developed into a Service Specification that addresses:

-- Safety issues - Clarity on the level of specialised training required as part of the role banding - Confirmation that the money is not being double counted - Feedback of performance
+- Safety issues - Clarity on the level of specialised training required as part of the role banding - Confirmation that the money is not being double counted